kme211/100-days-of-code-2017/log.md

 **Today's progress:** I worked on [adding a dev server](https://github.com/kme211/static-portfolio/commit/c8e9dce278e6840a7816cb8a634ef821410bbe87) with Express to my [static portfolio](https://github.com/kme211/static-portfolio).
 I switched my SCSS compiling from command line to my `build.js` script.
 If the environment is not production, I use [chokidar](https://www.npmjs.com/package/chokidar) to watch my SCSS files for changes and recompile the SCSS to CSS if there is a change.

+### Day 43: Tuesday, February 28, 2017

+**Today's progress:** I also removed the `dist` directory from the Express static assets in my [portfolio](https://github.com/kme211/static-portfolio).
+Express was using the index in that directory instead of using Nunjucks to render the index in `src/views`.
+I added Express routes for the CSS and JS files.

+Still need to:
+- Implement yargs instead of using process.env.NODE_ENV
+- FInish changing all `Date` objects to date strings